 Some top 3D printing brands include MakerBot, XYZprinting, Formlabs, and LulzBot.
 You can pick them up from as little as $200 to $4000.

 These prices naturally depend on your end product size, material, complexity, and level of detail you need.

 The most expensive one, if you are into heavy-duty manufacturing would set you back a cool $2,500,000.
 That is the price tag for Imprimere’s Model 2156.

 Some of the advantages of using 3D printers include:

 - Speed: You can upload complex designs from a CAD model and print in a matter of hours.

 - You have more design freedom.
 It gives you complete customization of designs.

-- It is more eco-friendly: Additive manufacturing methods use only the material needed to build a part.
-The raw materials can be recycled and re-used.
+- It is more eco-friendly: Additive manufacturing methods use only the material you need to build a component.
+You can recycle and re-use the raw materials.

-For a more comprehensive comparison of 3D Printers available to you (hopefully not to build weapons), look at the 3D Printing index on the resources page.
+For a more comprehensive comparison of 3D Printers available to you, look at the 3D Printing index on the resources page.